Java Properties format

 API Name Adapter Class Dependency

-Jackson Properties PropertiesJackson group: 'com.fasterxml.jackson.dataformat', name: 'jackson-dataformat-properties', version: '2.12.3'
+Jackson Properties PropertiesJackson group: 'com.fasterxml.jackson.dataformat', name: 'jackson-dataformat-properties', version: '2.19.0' (opens new window)

 Built-in Properties PropertiesBuiltin -